Three Link

 It is a very useful indicator that can be interpreted in many ways, depending on the company and its refinement level.
 Some companies measure adherence only comparing the predicted or promised volume of production with the realization.
 This is a very superficial assessment that does not consider the effectiveness of using what is manufactured.

-Even though it is a more used format by industries that work against inventory, because the service is less sensitive to variations in production, the risk is to damage the health of inventory and its turnover.
+Mes though it is a format more used by industries that work against stock, as service is less sensitive to production variations, the risk is that it could harm the health of stocks and their turnover.

 schedule